SQream/sqream_docs/troubleshooting/resolving_common_issues.rst

 Query Performance
 -----------------

 Query performance can be influenced by various factors, including complex queries involving subqueries and joins, large data volumes, and network latency.
-To improve performance, refer to the :ref:`sql_best_practices` guide to learn how to optimize queries and table structures, and make sure that:
+To improve performance, refer to the :ref:`sql_best_practices` guide to learn how to optimize queries and table structure, and make sure that:

 * Table indexes are properly configured